 the percentage of the current year budget amount that has been received or expended to date.

-The Chapter shall maintain a separate budget and accounts for its annual conferences.
+The Chapter shall maintain a separate conference budget and conference bank accounts for its annual conferences.
 Financial policies related to the annual conference are addressed in Section IV.

+The Sections shall also maintain a Section budget and Section bank accounts.
+Financial policies related to the Sections are addressed in Section V.

 APA CALIFORNIA SAVINGS AND CHECKING ACCOUNTS